ENCCS/julia-for-hpc/content/development.rst

 ^^^^^^

 Before `Revise.jl <https://timholy.github.io/Revise.jl/stable/>`__
-was contributed to the Julia community, it was necessary to restart the Julia REPL when developing a package for new changes to take effect in the REPL because calling ``using Example`` JIT-compiles the package.
+was created, it was necessary to restart the Julia REPL when developing a package for new changes to take effect in the REPL.
+This is because calling ``using Example`` JIT-compiles the package.
 With ``Revise`` loaded this is no longer needed - it cleverly finds what code has been modified and reloads only that.